SharifClick/SharifClick/README.md

-### Hi there 👋, Im Sharif, self-taught Software Engineer.
+### Hi there 👋, Im Sharif, Self-taught Software Engineer.

 -  :computer: I am working as **Software Engineer**
 -  :monocle_face: Interested in everything about whats new in tech.